Doctor of History and Civilisation since 2019.

 My research interest lies in the study of natural history museums in nineteenth-century France.
 In my doctoral dissertation, I examine and compare the museums of Lyon, Nantes and Toulouse from 1800 to 1870.
 [Find out more on my Research page].

 I am also particularly interested in the methodological and intellectual developments prompted by Digital Humanities and Public History.

-After spending three years in Florence and a semester in Paris as a visiting student at the Centre Koyré, EHESS, I am now based in the North of France where I am a Teaching Assistant in Modern History at the University of Lille for the academic year 2018-2019.
+After spending three years in Florence and a semester in Paris as a visiting student at the Centre Koyré, EHESS, I am now based in the North of France where I have been a Teaching Fellow (ATER) in Modern History at the University of Lille for the academic year since September 2018.

 I value collaborative work and have participated in numerous workshops and panels in the themes of the history of science and museum studies.
 I co-founded the History of Science Working Group at the EUI in 2014 and coordinated its activities until 2016.
 In 2017, in collaboration with Charlotte Bellamy (EUI) and Bruno A Martinho (EUI, National Palace of Sintra), I organised a workshop on “Curating History”, with the support of the EUI, Warwick University, and CHAM Lisbon.
 I am currently working on a project with Catarina Madruga (University of Lisbon) on nineteenth-century practices of collecting nature.

-My dissertation is due by the end of 2019.
+My doctoral degree is due by the end of 2019.

 Prior to coming to Florence, I was trained in History at the University of Strasbourg, under the lead of Prof. Isabelle Laboulais and Prof. Jean-François Chauvard.